Alexgreating/userbot/README.md

 ## Library for working with the Compass Userbot API

-For your convenience, we have created the Library for working with the Compass app bot API:<br>
+For your convenience, we have created the Library for working with the Compass app Userbot API:<br>
 [A library for interacting with the Compass Userbot API](https://github.com/getCompass/php_lib_userbot). <br>